How To Manage My Money

 The first reason is that it is free to download.
 That's right: with a free retirement calculator, you will be able to manage your income without having to spend any of your money to do so.
 The second reason - which is probably even more important - is that it takes into account 50 years of the ways that stocks, bonds and mutual funds have performed.

 With that performance data, and the ability to project performance of your investments over the next twenty five years - along with the was in which interest and inflation rates will affect your retirement income, you are sure to be able to determine whether or not you are managing your income wisely.

 But another reason to download this retirement calculator is that it is easy to use.
 It provides valuable information that would take you ages to accumulate on your own, and all that you need to do to get those calculations is to input information about your savings and investments.
 And if you are confused, immediate online customer service is available so that any questions you have can be answered.

 But I have saved the two best features of this free retirement calculator that can help you to manage your money for last.
 With it, you can evaluate changes to your savings and investment strategies.
 And then you can speak with a professional financial advisor about what you've learned during a free consultation.

 That's right, if you act now and download this free retirement calculator, it will show you ways of managing your money (just like it showed me how to manage my money), and you will also receive a free consultation with a financial planner.
 That advisor can help you to implement any changes you need to make and can help you to ensure that you can live the life you've always imagined yourself living after you have retired.

 So what are you waiting for?
-All it takes to have access to the information you need, all that it takes to get started is a click of the red button.
+All it takes to have access to the information you need, all that it takes to get started is a click of the blue button below.

-Just a simple click of your mouse on the red button will let you make great strides towards answering the question "How to manage my money."
+Just a simple click of your mouse / finger on the blue button below will let you make great strides towards answering the question "How to manage my money."